1985 All-Ireland Senior Camogie Championship

 The 1985 All-Ireland Senior Camogie Championship was the high point of the 1985 season.
 The championship was won by Killkenny, who defeated Dublin by a five-point margin in the final for a first success in four years.
 The match drew an attendance of 3,500.

 Semi-final

 Marian McCarthy scored a goal direct from a puckout in the semi-final against Dublin.
-A fabulous goal by Jo Dunne and the fact that Geraldine Wynne’s lastminute close-in free sailed inches over the bar enabled Kilkenny to beat Wexford by 2–6 to 2–5.
+A goal by Jo Dunne and the fact that Geraldine Wynne’s lastminute close-in free sailed inches over the bar enabled Kilkenny to beat Wexford by 2–6 to 2–5.

 Final

 Dublin had high hopes.
 Cuchulainn Crumlin had won the club championship earlier in the year. and led by a wind assisted three points at half time but their challenge was a disappointment, despite Una Crowley scoring the game’s only goal.
 Angela Downey slipped over three quick points after the break, and Kilkenny were level within two minutes.
 Margaret Farrell added two points and Kilkenny were on top from then on.